HSA Rules: Everything You Need to Know

 What Are the Advantages and Disadvantages of a Health Savings Account?

-- With pre-tax dollars stored in an HSA, when needed, the money can be withdrawn to defray the cost of medical expenses such as copays, deductibles, medical equipment, and prescribed medications.
+- With pre-tax dollars stored in an HSA, the money can be withdrawn to defray the cost of medical expenses such as copays, deductibles, medical equipment, and prescribed medications.

 - Money contributed to a Health Savings Account is tax-deductible.

 - While the money is in the account, it continues to grow tax-free.
-Whether the money is earning interest or an individual invests the money in mutual funds, bonds, or stock, when it's withdrawn for medical expenses, it remains tax-free.
+Whether the money is earning interest or an individual invests the money in mutual funds, bonds, or stock, it remains tax-free when it's withdrawn for medical expenses.

 - Funds in a Health Savings Account do not expire.

-- The account is in the person's name, meaning, regardless of changing jobs, replacing an insurance plan, or retiring, the money in the account belongs to the individual for their use.
+- The account will remain with the owner regardless of changing jobs, replacing an insurance plan, or retiring.

 - Money in a Medical Savings Account (MSA) can be carried over to a Health Savings Plan.